PranavSanghavi/PranavSanghavi/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there, I'm Pranav 👋
+Hi there, I'm Pranav

 I'm a Postdoctoral Fellow at the Center for Astrophysics | Harvard & Smithsonian, where i am helping a next-generation detector to help unravel the mysteries of Fast Radio Bursts (FRBs).

 My work focuses on radio astronomy instrumentation, digital signal processing, and high-performance scientific computing.

-🔭 About Me
+About Me

-🔬 Currently: Building the radio teelscopes at CfA and doing rad sciene.
+Currently: Building the radio teelscopes at CfA and doing rad sciene.

-🛰️ Previously: I was a Postdoctoral Associate at Yale University, working on the CHIME (Canadian Hydrogen Intensity Mapping Experiment) project.
+Previously: I was a Postdoctoral Associate at Yale University, working on the CHIME (Canadian Hydrogen Intensity Mapping Experiment) project.

-🎓 Ph.D.: I earned my Ph.D. from West Virginia University, where my dissertation involved building TONE, an interferometric array to localize FRBs to submilliarcsecond precision using Very Long Baseline Interferometry (VLBI).
+Ph.D.: I earned my Ph.D. from West Virginia University, where my dissertation involved building TONE, an interferometric array to localize FRBs to submilliarcsecond precision using Very Long Baseline Interferometry (VLBI).

-🧑‍🏫 Teaching & Outreach: I'm passionate about education and run the NSF-funded Digital Signal Processing in Radio Astronomy Research Experience for Teachers (DSPIRA) Site, teaching high school teachers practical radio astronomy and instrumentation.
+Teaching & Outreach: I'm passionate about education and run the NSF-funded Digital Signal Processing in Radio Astronomy Research Experience for Teachers (DSPIRA) Site, teaching high school teachers practical radio astronomy and instrumentation.

-⚡ Interests: Radio Astronomy Instrumentation, Fast Radio Bursts, VLBI, and Cosmology.
+Interests: Radio Astronomy Instrumentation, Fast Radio Bursts, and Cosmology.

 📫 How to Reach Me